Farm Business Support - $20,000 instant asset write-off

 More information is available at the Australian Taxation Office website, on:

-In special circumstances, the Commissioner for Taxation may release individuals from payment of income tax, fringe benefits taxes and some other taxes where it is shown that payment would cause serious hardship.
+In special circumstances, the Commissioner for Taxation may release individuals from payment of some taxes where it is shown that payment would cause serious hardship.

 The Tax Office will look at circumstances on a case–by–case basis.

-There are a number of taxation measures and concessions available to drought–affected primary producers.
+There are taxation measures and concessions available to drought–affected primary producers.
 These include:

 - profit from the forced disposal or death of livestock